OrHasan/Captcha_Analyzer/README.md

 <!-- NOTES -->
 ## Notes
 > [!NOTE]
-> This code is working only with "Zone-H" website, as other websites may use other captchas that have not been reviewed.
-It is possible to add more options by improving the "website" key in the configurations file, so the program will know where in the page each elemnt is located
+> This code currently works only with the 'Zone-H' website, as other websites may use different captchas that have not been reviewed.
+It is possible to try other options by updating the 'website' section in the configurations file, allowing the program to locate each element on the page.

 <!-- MARKDOWN LINKS & IMAGES -->